dotnet/docs-aspire/docs/extensibility/custom-resources.md

 ### IValueProvider and IManifestExpressionProvider

 In the code above the `MailDevResource` had two properties. `SmtpEndpoint` and `ConnectionStringExpression`.
-The types of these properties were <xref:Aspire.Hosting.EndpointReference> and <xref:Aspire.Hosting.ReferenceExpression> respectively.
+The types of these properties were <xref:Aspire.Hosting.ApplicationModel.EndpointReference> and <xref:Aspire.Hosting.ApplicationModel.ReferenceExpression> respectively.
 These types are among several which are used throughout .NET Aspire to represent configuration data which is not finalized until the .NET Aspire application is either run or published to the cloud via a tool such as `azd` (Azure Developer CLI).

 The fundamental problem that these types help solve is deferring resolution of concrete configuration information until _all_ of the information is available.

 For example, in the `MailDevResource` example we expose a property called `ConnectionStringExpression` as required by the <xref:Aspire.Hosting.ApplicationModel.IResourceWithConnectionString> interface.
-The type of the property is <xref:Aspire.Hosting.ReferenceExpression> and is created by passing in an interpolated string to the <xref:Aspire.Hosting.ReferenceExpression.Create> method.
+The type of the property is <xref:Aspire.Hosting.ApplicationModel.ReferenceExpression> and is created by passing in an interpolated string to the <xref:Aspire.Hosting.ApplicationModel.ReferenceExpression.Create> method.

 ```csharp
 public ReferenceExpression ConnectionStringExpression => ReferenceExpression.Create(